nuprl/tag-sound/gf-icfp-2018/talk/README.md

 everything else I guess is not dead.

 s13
-You get the point, the space is a zoo.
+You get the point, there's tons of languages and little in the way of organizing principles.

 s14
 I'm aware of just one other work that attempts a scientific comparison, and